 i i i

 And in the coming weeks the potency of Symbolic Terror was driven home even further, as thousands of formerly apathetic Palestinians rushed to join the terrorist organization.
-This procession of countervailing events was later paralleled following al-Qaeda’s bombing of the US Embassies in Africa.
+This collision of countervailing events was later paralleled following al-Qaeda’s bombing of the US Embassies in Africa.

 Revulsion often can’t but help to beget fame.

 In the following years, the PLO would begin a rash of tactical suicide bombings against the Israeli state – exemplifying that once a persecuted minority terrorist group gains legitimacy and followers through Symbolic Terror it will switch to Tactical Terror to attempt to start turning the wheel of Political Terrorism.
-Which began to turn in Palestine and is still grinding haltingly away today, as each act of violence leads to reprisals by the Israeli government that draws more Palestinians to the extremist cause.
+Which began to turn in Palestine and is still grinding haltingly away today, as each act of violence leads to reprisals by the Israeli government which draws more Palestinians to the extremist cause.
 Although it continues now under different names, they all owe their heritage to the PLO.

 i i i